These 6 Herbs Can Help Strengthen Your Immunity Naturally

-As COVID cases are on the rise and the new Omicron variant arriving with the potential to threaten our newfound confidence in social gatherings and travel plans, the question is, what can we do to strengthen our immunity naturally?
-Of course, we know to wear masks, wash hands and get enough sleep – and eat a mostly plant-based diet high in vegetables, fruit, legumes, nuts, and seeds that all give our immune system the antioxidants and building blocks it needs to fight off infection and viruses.
+What can we do to strengthen our immunity naturally?
+Of course, we know to wash our hands, get enough sleep, and eat a mostly plant-based diet high in vegetables, fruit, legumes, nuts, and seeds that all give our immune system the antioxidants and building blocks it needs to fight off infection and viruses.
 But what else?
-New research has emerged to support using herbs as natural immune-boosters to strengthen our defenses.
+Research supports using herbs as natural immune boosters to strengthen our defenses.

-While there are thousands of different herbs to choose from, with a wide range of benefits, use cases— as well as potential toxicity, side effects – the question isn't whether or not to use herbs, but how to choose the best herbs to boost immunity?
+While there are thousands of different herbs to choose from, with a wide range of benefits as well as potential toxicity and side effects, the question isn't whether or not to use herbs, but how to choose the best herbs to boost immunity.

 Herbal remedies and immune boosters have been used for thousands of years and now scientists have shown in studies that herbs actually work when it comes to helping the body fight off infection and more.
 Here is the latest research on the power of these herbs to boost immunity.

 Depending on the climate where you live and your tolerance for growing plants on your kitchen counter, you may even want to try growing your own herbs.
 When buying herbs, keep in mind that powders are more potent than tinctures and organic is more potent by up to 30 percent than those that are not certified organic.

 Of course, before adding a new herb to your regimen, be sure to consult your doctor or healthcare provider.